BLACK LIVES MATTER

 We also handle personal injury lawsuits.
 We have helped victims injured in car accidents, train accidents, bus accidents, medical malpractice, and slip and falls.
 There are often emotional and physical consequences to injuries, and we try to minimize a client's stress.
 After an accident caused by someone else, you may be able to sue for damages in a personal injury lawsuit.
 Damages may include medical expenses, lost income and earning capacity, and pain and suffering.Car Accidents

 If you are injured in a car accident, you should consult an experienced attorney.
 Maryland follows a traditional fault system, so you may need to establish the defendant's negligence to recover damages.
 You will need to show that the defendant owed you a duty of care, and the defendant caused the accident by breaching the duty to use reasonable care.
 Another driver can breach the duty to use reasonable care by driving while texting, eating, distracted, fatigued, or drunk, or by failing to obey road rules and signs.
-You have three years from the date of the accident to file a personal injury lawsuit in Maryland.Family Law
+You have three years from the date of the accident to file a personal injury lawsuit in Maryland.Criminal Defense

 It is frustrating to be charged with a crime that you did not commit, and even more frustrating to be convicted.
 All crimes, whether felonies or misdemeanors, must be proven beyond a reasonable doubt.
 However, in most cases, the government has more resources than the defense.
 It is important to work with a criminal defense attorney who will get to know the details of your case and apply a strong legal strategy.
 We have handled criminal charges involving drugs, handguns, domestic violence, assault, DUI, sex offenses, and theft.DUI